|Elleste Solo MX40||40mcg||24 patches||£26.99|

 Always use medications as instructed by the prescribing doctor.
 The usual dose is to use two patches a week.
 These should be applied one at a time and left on the skin for 3–4 days, before being replaced with the second patch.

 If you have regular periods, apply the first patch within 5 days of the start of your period.
 If you are not having regular periods, you can start using the patches at any time.
-If you are changing from another type of HRT, you should finish the treatment cycle first.
-You can speak to your doctor for clarification on this.
+If you are changing from another type of HRT, you should generally finish one treatment cycle before starting Elleste Solo.
+You should speak to your doctor for clarification.

 Like all medications, this treatment can cause side effects in some people.
 Common side effects (affecting up to 1 in 10 people) can include: